Pxxmie/CI_CD/jenkins_merging_git_branches.md

    ![Alt text](images/sshagent.png)

 3) Finally, on post build actions, we need to select **Git publisher** from the drop down.
 Click on **push only if build succeeds** folowed by **merge results**.
-Click on add tag on Branches and enter main for branch to push and origion for target remote name.
+This step allows Jenkins to interact with our Git repository and it ensures that the code will only be pushed to the repository if the build is successful.
+By clicking on Merge Results it confirms that the merge operation was successful.

    ![Alt text](images/git_publisher.png)